Annual Trail Maintenance

 COUNTY ROAD 79/78 TRAIL CONNECTION

-Scott County plans to construct a bike and pedestrian trail along County Road 79 from County Road 16 (17th Avenue) to County Road 78 and along County Road 78 from County Road 79 to Jennifer Lane.
+Scott County is constructing a bike and pedestrian trail along County Road 79 from County Road 16 (17th Avenue) to County Road 78 and along County Road 78 from County Road 79 to Jennifer Lane.
 The trail will provide a safer environment for biking and walking.

 PEDESTRIAN TRAIL CONNECTION